 Do you believe that countries will adopt varying trade policies, with some pursuing free trade and others pursuing protectionist policies, or will most once again converge on a certain global norm?

 But I remain an optimist.
-In spite of actions that the United States has taken against China, China against the United States, and some of other countries against one another, on the whole, the global economy remains open.
-If you look at numbers for global trade—over $17 trillion in merchandise trade and another $4[-trillion] to $5-trillion in services trade—these are large numbers.
+In spite of actions that the United States has taken against China, China against the United States, and some of the other countries against one another, on the whole, the global economy remains open.
+If you look at numbers for global trade—over $17 trillion in merchandise trade and another $4–$5 trillion in services trade—these are large numbers.
 So if any country wonders if it can benefit from free trade, there are a lot of opportunities.

 What’s the best way to engage someone who has a very different view on trade from yours?
 This is especially important for current students who will be future policymakers.